replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

         version: 1.19.12
       docker:
         version: 20.10.5
-      weave:
+      flannel:
-        version: 2.6.5
+        version: 0.20.2
       rook:
         version: 1.0.4
     ```

    You can remove `rook` and add `openebs` with `isLocalPVEnable: true` to migrate data from Rook to OpenEBS Local PV, as shown in the following `my-new-installer` file:

     ```
     apiVersion: cluster.kurl.sh/v1beta1